How to Protect Your Little One From The Sun | SweetDreamers

 peak-sun-hours-sun-safe-tips-for-kids

-The sun is at its strongest between 11am and 3pm.
-Depending on where you are and what you are doing, try to have some shade during these hours.
-If you are enjoying the beach, you can buy large pop up sun shades or if buying is not an option a large umbrella will also provide some much-needed shade.
+The sun is strongest between 11 AM and 3 PM.
+Depending on where you are and what you're doing, try to stay in the shade during these hours.
+If you're at the beach, consider using a pop-up sunshade or a large umbrella to create a shady spot.

 sun-hat-sun-safe-tips-for-kids

-Loose clothing will keep everyone cool and protect you at the same time.
-Long sleeve tops and long lightweight trousers can offer further protection if the temperature doesn’t make it too uncomfortable.
-For those glorious beach days, dressing children in specially designed Rash Vests can provide further UV ray protection.
-Hats will also keep the heat off the head shade the face.
+Loose-fitting clothing helps keep everyone cool while providing sun protection.
+Long-sleeve tops and lightweight long pants can offer extra coverage if the temperature allows.
+For beach days, consider dressing kids in specially designed rash guards for added UV protection.
+Hats are also a must—they help keep the sun off the head and provide shade for the face.

 pushchair-shade-sun-safe-tips-for-kids

-Canopy style – These drape over the pushchair.
-These shouldn’t fully cover the pushchair as babies can overheat, look for a partial canopy that still allows air flow and can be easily moved as the sun moves.
+Canopy style – These drape over the stroller.
+Avoid full coverage, as babies can overheat.
+Look for a partial canopy that allows airflow and can be adjusted as the sun moves.

-Parasol style – These normally clip onto the frame of the pushchair and look like an umbrella.
-Most have a flexible arm so you can move the parasol with the sun.
+Parasol style – These clip onto the stroller frame like an umbrella.
+Most have a flexible arm so you can reposition them to block the sun.

-- If you're struggling to find one, SnoozeShade have a great selection of all of the above.
+- If you're having trouble finding one, SnoozeShade offers a great selection of all of the above.

 Baa for now, Lucy x